Delegate sXFI & LPT

 Any user who has sXFI or LPT on his account's balance can delegate his coins/tokens to one or multiple validators (though a single sXFI or LPT cannot be used twice).

-First, choose the validator you want to delegate your sXFI or LPT to and send delegate transaction to the network.
+First, choose the validator you want to delegate your sXFI or LPT to and send delegate

-Use wallet to delegate.
+Use to delegate.
 Or use dncli:

 See the list of validators: